Ildemaro Vargas Preview, Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

+- The pitching staff for the Phillies has a collective nine K/9, the ninth-best in MLB.

-- The Phillies have the 11th-ranked team ERA across all MLB pitching staffs (4.01).
+- The Phillies have the 10th-ranked team ERA across all league pitching staffs (3.99).

-- Phillies pitchers combine to rank 12th in baseball in home runs given up (139 total, 1.1 per game).
+- The Phillies rank 11th in baseball in home runs surrendered (139 total, 1.1 per game).

+- Wheeler (9-5 with a 3.56 ERA and 160 strikeouts in 144 2/3 innings pitched) looks for his 10th victory when he makes the start for the Phillies, his 25th of the season.

-- The left-hander's most recent time out came on Friday, Aug.
-11 against the Minnesota Twins, when he tossed six innings, surrendering two earned runs while allowing six hits.
+- The righty's last appearance came on Tuesday against the Toronto Blue Jays, when he tossed seven innings, surrendering one earned run while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.